Jiaoyang-Li/CBSH2/readme.md

  CBSH2 is released under USC – Research License.
 See license.md for further details.

 ## Reference
- J. Li, A. Felner, E. Boyarski, H. Ma and S. Koenig.
+ Jiaoyang Li, Eli Boyarski, Ariel Felner, Hang Ma and Sven Koenig.
 Improved Heuristics for Multi-Agent Path Finding with Conflict-Based Search.
 In Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI), (in print), 2019.

+ Jiaoyang Li, Eli Boyarski, Ariel Felner, Hang Ma and Sven Koenig.
+Improved Heuristics for Multi-Agent Path Finding with Conflict-Based Search \[Extended Abstract\].
+In Proceedings of the Symposium on Combinatorial Search (SoCS), pages 182-183, 2019.

 ## Dependencies
 The code requires the following external libraries: